Who Are the Winners of the Triple Crown?

 The Triple Crown of Thoroughbred Racing is the ultimate achievement a racehorse can attain.

 In order to become a Triple Crown champion, a Thoroughbred horse of 3 years old must win all three consecutive legs, or “jewels” of the series in a single season.
 The series consists of same three prominent races – the Kentucky Derby, the Preakness Stakes, and the Belmont Stakes.
-Each of these three races are selective to only three year old thoroughbreds, leaving a racehorse only gets one opoortunity in their life to challenge for the Triple Crown.
-It is a feat that, as of late, has seldom occured with only two horses since Jimmy Carter was President accomplishing the feat.
+Each of these three races are selective to only three year old thoroughbreds, leaving a racehorse only gets one opportunity in their life to challenge for the Triple Crown.
+It is a feat that, as of late, has seldom occurred with only two horses since Jimmy Carter was President accomplishing the feat.

 Perhaps the most well known of the three races is the Kentucky Derby, which takes place in Louisville on the first Saturday of May every year.
 There is typically a crowd of about 155,000 people in attendance watching a full day of competition, but it’s the “Run For the Roses” race that crowns the champion of the day.
 The race is one and one quarter miles long, which is the second longest race of the series.